oggata/resident-behavior-agent/README.md

 - **Memory System**: Short-term and long-term memory systems that influence future decisions
 - **Relationship Dynamics**: Agents build relationships with each other through interactions
 - **Daily Routines**: Each agent follows personalized daily schedules with different activities for morning, afternoon, evening, and night
+- **Communication System**: Agents can make phone calls and send emails to each other, enhancing social interactions

 ### 🏙️ Virtual City Environment
 - **Procedural City Generation**: Automatically generates roads, buildings, and facilities